 Phase 5 drilling commenced in August 2021 at California and El Cuervo targets.
-To date, 3,814 metres of diamond core drilling in 14 drill holes have been completed at California, and 4,752 metres of diamond drilling in 12 drill holes have been completed at El Cuervo.
+To date, 3,814 metres of diamond core drilling in 14 drill holes have been completed at California, and 8,656 metres of diamond drilling in 22 drill holes have been completed at El Cuervo.

-California target drilling intersected multi-phase breccia and stock-work vein systems with significant widths (up to 50m) and high grades up to 4210 g/t Ag and 33.1 g/t Au (AMDD21-038).
+California target drilling intersected multi-phase breccia and stock-work vein systems with significant widths (up to 50 metres) and high-grades up to 4210 g/t Ag and 33.1 g/t Au (AMDD21-038).
 Drill platforms were located on 6 sections, spaced 200 metres apart.
 The drill program defined a coherent and robust silver gold mineralized system over 1 kilometre and to a depth of 300 metres.
 The California structure has been mapped over 2.8 kilometres.
 Mineralization is open in all directions.

 California drill testing was limited to pre-existing roads that allowed easy access.
-Further on strike, targets such as Oro Viejo, La Caverna, and California NW, are yet to be drill tested.
-At Oro Viejo, 1 kilometre northeast from the current drilling, high grade gold has been sampled in surface rock chips with assays up to 27 g/t gold.
+Further on strike, other targets are yet to be drill tested - see "Property Outlook" below.